 - Saves a few quid a year

-- Contributes to a reduced demand for wierd toxic chemicals and the industrial processes that make them
+- Contributes to a reduced demand for weird toxic chemicals and the industrial processes that make them

 - Declutter your bathroom from a whole lot of junk